Brazil reports record infections as coronavirus spreads to all regions

 Brazil’s accelerating tally shows once more how difficult it is for officials to outmaneuver the virus.
 States across the south imposed strict containment measures at the beginning of the pandemic.
 Businesses and schools closed.
 People largely stayed indoors.
 Weeks passed, then months.
 Without a significant outbreak, people returned to the streets and measures relaxed.
 Shopping malls filled once more.

-The virus rushed in soon after.
+The virus rushed in soon afterward.

-In the last two weeks, the number of cases have risen more than 50 percent across the southern states.
-In the central city of Belo Horizonte, cases have nearly doubled.
-Now the hospital system in the southern city of Curitiba is flirting with saturation.
+In the last two weeks, the number of cases has risen more than 50 percent across the southern states.
+In the interior city of Belo Horizonte, cases have nearly doubled.
+The hospital system in the southern city of Curitiba is flirting with saturation.
 In Porto Alegre, hospital officials announced the system had reached capacity.

-“The great concern is that when people arrive we won’t be able to take them, because there won’t be any stretchers or beds, and this is worrying,” João Almir Camargo Jorge, a local doctor, told to the Brazilian news site G1.
+“The great concern is that when people arrive we won’t be able to take them, because there won’t be any stretchers or beds, and this is worrying,” João Almir Camargo Jorge, a local doctor, told the Brazilian news site G1.

 Evaldt, who has been working from home for months, said people were too quick to reopen businesses.
-He sees now the virus was always there, waiting.
+He sees now that the virus was always there, waiting.

 “They put businesses and the economy before peoples’ lives,” he said.